A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Lawmakers had originally planned to provide $10 billion in grants to get the CO-OPs up and running in every state.
 But insurance industry lobbyists and fiscal conservatives in Congress succeeded in reducing the total to $6 billion, and turning it into loans — with relatively short repayment schedules — instead of grants (and CO-OPs were not permitted to use federal loan money for marketing purposes).
 Then, during budget negotiations in 2011, those loans were cut by another $2.2 billion.
 And in 2012, during the fiscal cliff negotiations, CO-OP funding was reduced even further — and applications from 40 prospective CO-OPs were rejected

 Ultimately, the Centers for Medicare and Medicaid (CMS) awarded about $2.4 billion in loans to 23 CO-OPs across the country (there were 24 CO-OPs, but Vermont Health CO-OP never became operational.
-CMS retracted their loan in September 2013 — before the exchanges opened for the first open enrollment — because there were doubts that the program could be viable with Vermont’s impending switch to single-payer healthcare in 2017; ironically, Vermont pulled the plug on their single-payer vision in late 2014).
+CMS retracted their loan in September 2013 — before the exchanges opened for the first open enrollment — because there were doubts that the program could be viable with Vermont’s impending switch to single-payer healthcare in 2017; ironically, Vermont pulled the plug on its single-payer vision in late 2014).

 The CO-OP failures were due in large part to a combination of premiums that were too low, benefits that were too generous, enrollees who were sicker than anticipated, competition from bigger carriers with larger reserves, the risk corridor shortfall that was announced in the fall of 2015, and the risk adjustment payment announcements that were made in June 2016 (see below for a timeline of the closures).

 The expansion of short-term plans and association health plans — and efforts to repeal the ACA (including the repeal of the individual mandate penalty after the end of 2018), further increased uncertainty for insurers, making the situation even more precarious for small insurers like the remaining CO-OPs.
+(The Biden administration implemented rules that reversed the expansion of short-term plans and association health plans.)

 But despite those issues, the three remaining CO-OPs continue to operate successfully, and do seem to have carved a sustainable niche.